projectestac/wordpress-import-users-from-csv-with-meta/readme.txt

 === Import and export users and customers ===
 Contributors: carazo, hornero
 Donate link: https://codection.com/go/donate-import-users-from-csv-with-meta/
-Tags: csv, import, export, importer, exporter, meta data, meta, user, users, user meta,  editor, profile, custom, fields, delimiter, update, insert, automatically, cron
+Tags: csv, import, export, importer, exporter
 Requires at least: 3.4
-Tested up to: 6.4
+Tested up to: 6.6
-Stable tag: 1.23.5
+Stable tag: 1.26.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Import and export users and customers using CSV files including custom user meta and roles.
-Integrations with lots of other plugins.
-Frontend upload, cron import and much more.
+Import and export users and customers including user meta, roles, and other.
+Compatible with many plugins.
+Do it from the front end or using cron.

 == Description ==